wp-plugins/pagerestrict/readme.txt

 == Changelog ==

+= 2.1.1 =
+* Added filter for username and password labels in login form.
+More planned updates in 2014.

 = 2.1 =
 * Added login error messaging back to referring URI if the user's login is unsuccessful.